haxxmaxx/react-todo/README.md

 The idea was to create something similar to the apple reminders app.
 I really like how user-friendly it is, especially three features:

 - checking and unchecking items is debounced, and once you are inactive, the items are deleted.
-  This checkbox and delete button are the same, but you can still "undo deleting" by unchecking an item.
+  This makes the checkbox and the delete button are the same, but you can still "undo deleting" by unchecking an item.
 - There is no edit button, you simply press the text to start editing it.
-Once you are done, it is saved automatically.
-I tried to mimic the styling for this, making the inputs look like plain text, and not something you can edit.
-And once you blur the item or press enter, you call the backend.
+Once you are done, it is saved automatically.The text doesn't look like an input element, creating a much cleaner look.
 - There is no empty add form.
 You simple press the below the existing items to start to type and create a new item.

 Since the last one kind of collided with the pagination, I decided to do the first two.
-I focused mostly focused on creating intuitive UI, well structure files, short function and easy-to-read code.
+I focused mostly on creating intuitive UI, well structure files, short functions and easy-to-read code.
 I wanted to do as few "resetting" actions as possible.
-For example when you add an item, check items or change the sorting, you should stay on the same view.
+For example when you add an item, check items or change the sorting, you should stay on the same page.
-The only time something changes is if filter and the page you were on doesn't exist anymore.
+The only time the page changes is if filter and the page you were on doesn't exist anymore.
 Then you move to the last existing page.

 ## Architecture